 A Functional/Integrative Medicine Approach to Allergies

 Restoring balance.
-Building resilience.
+Building immune resilience.

+Rather than only suppressing symptoms, we ask why is the immune system overreacting?
 Our goal is to identify and address root causes to help your body respond more appropriately over time.

 Gut imbalance and microbiome disruption